 Be sure to give this strawberry compote recipe a try, too!

 If you’ve grown strawberries or have access to farm fresh berries, you know that they can go from “still too green” to overripe in the blink of an eye.
 When you hit it just right, though?
 Fresh fruit nirvana.
+Strawberry salsa, strawberry cobbler, strawberry milkshakes, strawberry jam.

 The Handcrafted Pantry

-Ready to DIY your pantry with healthier ingredients?
+Ready to DIY your pantry with more wholesome ingredients?
 Check out my ebook, The Handcrafted Pantry!
 Filled with delicious recipes for some of your favorite condiments, snacks, and toppings, it’s the guide you need to start skipping packaged products and embrace homemade.

 When there are more perfectly ripe strawberries than you can devour fresh, dehydrating them is a great solution.
 (You should also try your hand at making strawberry mead!)
-With dried strawberries, there’s no need for added sugar, making for healthy snacks that are great for popping into the lunch box or taking on a hike.
+With dried strawberries, there’s no need for added sugar, making for snacks that are great for popping into the lunch box or taking on a hike.

 Some people like to make fruit leather out of summer ripe fruit, but if I’m honest?
 I’m too lazy for that.
 I find simple dried fruit slices to be much easier — it requires just slicing and drying, skipping the pureeing and rolling steps.